xxsummi/PokeExplorer/README.md

    - Ensure Android SDK and emulator are set up

    **iOS:**
-   - Add `GoogleService-Info.plist` to Xcode project
+   - All setup is done above.
+Ensure `GoogleService-Info.plist` is added to Xcode project.
-   - Configure signing in Xcode

 ### Running the App